AusDTO/dta-website/_posts/2018-10-18-digital-identity-explained.md

 A total of eight pilot programs will be completed by mid-2019.
 The first pilot will enable Australians to apply for a TFN online.

-myGovID will make it possible for this entire process to be done online, reducing the waiting time for a TFN from a months to just minutes.
+myGovID will make it possible for this entire process to be done online, reducing the waiting time for a TFN from a month to just minutes.

 We know some of you will wonder why you can’t get a digital identity right now.
 The simple answer is that we want to make sure we get it right.